You’ll be able to effectively manage a nonprofit entity thanks to the financial and management courses in this certificate program.

 The Suffolk Graduate Certificate in Nonprofit Management (GCNM) will enhance your understanding of public sector finance.
 This program will cover administration in a public sector context as well as finance, human resources, and other special topics specific to nonprofits and nonprofit business environments.

 You can complete the program full-time in as little as 1 semester or part-time in as few as 2 semesters.
-You won’t need to take the GRE or GMAT to enroll in this course, which means you can enter into a full-time master’s program after completing the certificate without taking either of the entrance exams.
+If you apply to the MBA, MPA or MST within a year of completing this certificate, and had a 3.3 or higher cumulative GPA, you won’t need to take the GRE or GMAT to enroll in the master's program.

 This introductory graduate-level course provides an overview of public administration and service and serves as a basis for further advanced studies in the MPA program.
 This course covers the structure, functions, and process of public service organizations at various levels, including governments and nonprofit organizations.
 Students explore historical trends, ethical considerations, and political rationale for the present operations of public service.

 This course introduces the fundamentals of budgeting, financial management, and revenue systems.
 Course goals include: A heightened awareness of the democratic ideals and values that must inform budgeting and financial management decisions, including a commitment to ethics, transparency and accountability; an understanding of the budget process and the distinctive features of budgetary decisions making; an understanding of the critical linkage between budgeting and financial management systems and the capacity of an organization to achieve its strategic goals; the ability to use the budget and financial reports as planning and management tools; knowledge of the basic principles of taxation as well as the structures and functions of federal, state, and local revenue systems.
 The course emphasizes knowledge and skills essential to the full range of public service careers.

 This course will explore complex issues in public and non-profit human resource management (HRM) by examining policies and practices that support and enhance the value and contribution of individuals in these organizations.